Cereals, Quaker, Corn Grits, Instant, Plain, Dry: mL to Grams Conversion

 FAQ

-- When would I measure Cereals, Quaker, Corn Grits, Instant, Plain, Dry in mL?
+- What error margin should I expect on Cereals, Quaker, Corn Grits, Instant, Plain, Dry measurements?